Heart West

 Heart West is a regional radio station owned and operated by Global as part of the Heart network.
-It broadcasts to the West and the South West of England from studios in Bristol.
+It broadcasts in South West England.

 The station launched on 3 June 2019, following a merger of four Heart stations in Bristol and Somerset, Devon and Cornwall, Gloucestershire and Wiltshire.

 History

 Under relaxed OFCOM requirements for local content on commercial radio, Heart West is permitted to share all programmes between nine licences located in the ITV West Country broadcast region (formerly consisting of separate areas for the West and the South West of England).

 Previously, these licences broadcast as separate stations: